richterleo/lm-auditing-test/README.md

 ## Contact

-For any questions or issues, please contact [Your Name] at [richter.leo94@gmail.com].
+For any questions or issues, please contact [...].